luaguides

 Disadvantages: Not human-readable.
 You need the library installed.
 If you need to debug serialized data, you’ll need a tool like msgpack-tools to decode it.

-When performance is critical or you need to embed serialization in a C extension, the Lua C API provides full control.
+When performance is critical or you need to embed serialization in a C extension, the Lua C API provides full control over every byte that touches the stack.
+The tradeoff is complexity: you manage memory explicitly, push and pop values from the Lua stack by hand, and compile your extension as a shared library.
+For embedded systems, game engines, and high-throughput data pipelines where JSON encoding costs measurable milliseconds, the C path eliminates all Lua-side overhead.
 This section assumes you have a basic familiarity with writing C extensions for Lua.

 Serializing from C